pluveto/daan/README.md

 - **Timestamp Display:** Convenient for tracking conversation history.
 - **Chat Summary:** Chat summary feature to help you quickly review conversation content.
 - **Token Estimation:** Estimate the number of tokens used in a message.
+- **Conversation Pinning:** Pin important conversations to the top of the list.

 ## Quick Start